compsciencelab/pytorchrl/docs/source/code_examples/obstacle.rst

 The Agent
 ---------

-We define an RL On-Policy Agent, using the Proximal Policy Optimization (PPO) algorithm and a Storage with Generalized Advantage Estimation (GAE).
+We define an RL On-Policy Agent, using the Proximal Policy Optimization (PPO) :footcite:`schulman2017proximal` algorithm and a Storage with Generalized Advantage Estimation (GAE) :footcite:`gae`.
 We use a feature extractor with the network architecture proposed in :footcite:`espeholt2018impala` but we initialize its weights according to Fixup :footcite:`zhang2019fixup`.
 We end our network with a gated recurrent unit (GRU) :footcite:`gru` with a hidden layer of size 256 neurons.

 .. code-block:: python